PALab/place/WRITING_INTERFACES.md

 too much if it doesn't all make sense at first.

 The *main* function is the heart of the Elm interface.
 This is what creates all the JavaScript code to run the interface.
-Fortunately, the Html module we imported at the beginning does all this for us.
-We just need to specify 4 different arguments.
+Fortunately, the `Html` module we imported at the beginning does all this for us.
+We just need to specify four different arguments.
 Here is the code:

     main : Program Never Model Msg
     main =
         Html.program
-            { init = defaultModel
+            { init = ( defaultModel, Cmd.none )
-            , view = viewModel
+            , view = \model -> Html.div [] (viewModel model)
             , update = updateModel
             , subscriptions = \_ -> Sub.none
             }

-So, the 4 things needed by the `Html.program` function are: *init*, *view*, *update*, and *subscriptions*.
+So, the four things needed by the `Html.program` function are: *init*, *view*, *update*, and *subscriptions*.

 The first argument, *init*, just tells the program the initial value of all the variables in the data model, plus the first command to run (usually just `Cmd.none`).
-For now, we just tell *init* that everything will be provided by a function named *defaultModel* that we will write later.
+For now, we just tell *init* that the initial values will be provided by a function named *defaultModel* that we will write later.

 The second argument is *view*.
 This needs to be set to a function that tells Elm how to display the current data model to the user.
 This is probably where